 Dosage of Vitamin K

-According to doctors, the recommended dosage of vitamin K in both food and other sources is as follows, however, most of the time, you get enough of this vitamin in your diet.
+According to doctors, the recommended dosage or adequate intake, AI of vitamin K in both food and other sources is as follows, however, most of the time, you get enough amount of vitamin in your diet.

 Age Group Adequate Intake